 Process-based goals, on the other hand, focus on the actions or activities that an organization undertakes to achieve its mission.
 These goals are defined in terms of the steps that the organization will take, rather than the specific results that are expected.
 For example, a process-based goal for a nonprofit organization might be to "conduct 10 community meetings per month to gather input on our programs."
 This goal is focused on the activity of conducting meetings, rather than any specific outcomes that are expected to result from those meetings.

 Process-based goals, on the other hand, are important because they ensure that certain activities are carried out and that the organization is moving in the right direction.
 These goals can also help to build momentum and create a sense of progress.
+Process based goals are about ensuring the planned activities are carried out.

 Goal-setting and strategy execution methodology such as OKR(Objectives and Key Results) highly recommend setting outcome based goals, as OKR methodology focuses on the specific results that an organization aims to achieve, rather than the processes or activities that are used to achieve those results.